 - Delivering equipment/goods from large or oversize vehicles

-Any other work activity that has the potential to take place within the hazard zone or come within 3 metres of poles and wires will require a Permit to Work and have a Person in Charge (PIC) assigned to them.
-Please contact the project team and they will assess the works to determine whether a Permit to Work is required.
+Any other work activity that has the potential to take place within the hazard zone or are within 3 metres of poles and wires will also require a Permit to Work, and have a Person in Charge assigned to them.

 If you have any questions or require a Permit to Work, please contact the project team.
 Find out more about Hazard Zones and Permit to Work via email at SLRcommunity@acciona.com.